pallavkoppisetti/Blockchain-mini-clone/README.md

 ### 4. validateblockchain

-This function checks whether any block was attacked prevviously.
+This function checks whether any block was attacked previously.
 If it finds that a block was attack, it corrects the block to the original state.

 <br>